ajaza450/NYTimesApp/README.md

 3. Insert your NYTimes API Key:

+ - The project uses an AppConfig.xcconfig file to manage configuration settings such as the base URL and API key.
+You need to add your own NYTimes API key in the AppConfig.xcconfig file.

+ ### How to Use
+    Open the AppConfig.xcconfig file located in the NYTimesApp project.

- - Go to Endpoint.swift and replace the placeholder "YOUR_API_KEY" with your actual API key.
+    Replace the API_KEY with your own API key from NYTimes Developer.

+    For example:

     ```bash
-    return "/all-sections/7.json?api-key=YOUR_API_KEY"
+    API_KEY = your_api_key_here

 4. Build and run the app: